ConduitNetwork/docs/backups/backups.rst

 Global Backups Settings
 -----------------------

-|morpheus| Backups can be enabled under `Administration -> Backups`.
+|conduit| Backups can be enabled under `Administration -> Backups`.

 Scheduled Backups
   When enabled, configured Backups will automatically run on the set Schedule.
 If disabled, backups need to be manually ran.
 Create Backups
-  When enabled, |morpheus| will automatically configure backup jobs for Instances.
+  When enabled, |conduit| will automatically configure backup jobs for Instances.
 Backup Appliance
-  When enabled, a Backup will be created to backup the |morpheus| appliance database.
+  When enabled, a Backup will be created to backup the |conduit| appliance database.
 Select the ``Backup`` text link to edit Appliance Backup Settings and view existing Appliance Backups.
 Default Backup Storage Provider
   Storage Providers can be configured and managed in the `Infrastructure -> Storage` section.
 Default Backup Schedule